 For Employees: Hazing Prevention & Reporting

-Hazing is illegal in Louisiana and is strictly prohibited at LSU.
-Our state laws create responsibilities for employees where hazing is concerned.
-Any allegations of hazing will be investigated by law enforcement and pursued to the fullest extent of the law and the LSU Code of Student Conduct.
+Hazing is illegal and is strictly prohibited at LSU, and state laws create responsibilities for employees.
+Any allegations of hazing will be investigated by law enforcement and pursued to the fullest extent of the LSU Code of Student Conduct.
 This means that engaging in any such activity can result in probation, suspension, or expulsion from LSU, as well as possible felony charges under Louisiana law.
 Additionally, any faculty or staff believed to have engaged in hazing will be subject to an investigation by HRM.
 Help keep LSU safe by reporting suspicious behavior to LSU Police at 225-578-3231 or 911.
-You can also anonymously report hazing and other crimes to Crime Stoppers at 225-344-STOP (7867) and possibly receive a monetary reward.
-For additional reporting options visit the LSU Cares website.
+You can also anonymously report these and other crimes to Crime Stoppers at 225-344-STOP(7867) and possibly receive a monetary reward.

 - Sleep deprivation